 Expertise offered: Computational analysis of high-throughput data, and multi-omics data integration (computational models are an invaluable tool to integrate data and to drive hypothesis-making).

-Issues: The experimental validation.
+Bottlenecks: The experimental validation.

 Dr Gavin J Miller